JakobBergG/Dataproject_GBM/README.md

 **Radiomics**

-The goal is to be able to predict whether or not a recurrence will have a distant tumor.
 Prediction will be made by extracting textural and shape-based quantitative metrics (radiomic features) from the ring around the GTV in the MR taken in connection with planning of radiotherapy.
 The features will be used to train a logistic regression model and also an ADABoost classifier.

 # GTV segmentation | nnUNet
 1: kort introduktion